heusalagroup/fi.hg.core/README.md

 See [sendanor/typescript-package](https://github.com/sendanor/typescript-package) for a full package example.
 Although, keep in mind, this repository is not intended to be used as a NPM package dependency.

+## Releases

+We don't have traditional releases.

+This project evolves directly to our git repository in an agile manner.

+However, we can make releases for a commercial customer.
+One stable release is 16 000 € + taxes.
+The payment will include one month of agile development with the customer.
+It will also include one year of support for that release branch.

 ## Index

  * [Install & maintain our library](#install--maintain-our-library)